Telemedicine for Virtual Headache Visits

 Although telemedicine is any type of electronic patient encounter, such as phone, email or video, we feel strongly that a face-to-face interaction between two humans is the most beneficial to the patient.
 Therefore we chose to use video telemedicine to have virtual visits for our established patients.

 A virtual visit is like an office visit, only it is done face-to-face over the internet with secure video technology, since most of our headache visits are conversational, in the office or online.
 The medical assistant will call and ask you questions, as they currently do in person, about how you are doing, along with other structured information about symptoms and medications and about anything new which might have developed since your last visit.

 The doctor, nurse practitioner or physician assistant will then log in to talk to you, face-to-face.
 The visit will be just like the in-person visits.
 At the end of the visit, the RN will then go over any necessary teaching and your next appointment will be scheduled.
 At the end of the session, we will electronically send your prescriptions as well as requests for any testing which might be needed.

 We understand the need to follow patients closely when managing complex neurological problems and we understand the inconvenience and expense incurred by our patients coming to see us from outside of the Greater Lansing area.
 For this reason we initiated a system which allows secure, encrypted virtual video visits, in compliance with HIPAA patient privacy requirements.

-Our new technology allows us to conduct clinic visits through the Internet, with Dr. Edmund Messina or one of our clinicians: Heather Bolton PA-C, Katelyn D'Onofrio MS FNP-C, Sandra Jones MSN, FNP-C, along with our medical assistants and registered nurses as usual.
+Our new technology allows us to conduct clinic visits through the Internet, with Dr. Edmund Messina or one of our clinicians: Heather Bolton PA-C, Katelyn D'Onofrio MS FNP-C along with our medical assistants and registered nurses as usual.

 What type of equipment do I need?